jb-smoker/aviatrix-cloud-firewall-gatus-kit/examples/azure_full/README.md

 # Azure example with all input variables

-Azure-only with all input variables
+An Azure-only example with all input variables defined.

 ```hcl
 variable "azure_region" { default = "East US" }